Recognized refugees or beneficiaries of subsidiary protection

 Your rights as a recognized refugee or beneficiary of subsidiary protection

-- You have access to work, education, social welfare and medical care.
+You have access to work, education, social welfare and medical care.
 Please note that the amount of social welfare you receive depends on the Province (in German: Bundesland) that you live in.
 Please note that not all Provinces grant social welfare to beneficiaries of subsidiary protection.

 You can apply for a travel document that allows you to visit other countries.

-- As a refugee you will receive a residence permit that is valid for three years.
+As a refugee you will receive a residence permit that is valid for three years.
 If the asylum authorities do not notify you otherwise, the residence permit will be renewed automatically and will become unlimited.

-- As a refugee you can apply for a long-term residency permit (after 5 years) or Austrian citizenship (after 6 years) if you fulfil all required conditions.
-You find more information on the general requirements for obtaining Austrian citizenship here.
+As a refugee or holder of subsidiary protection you can apply for a long-term residency permit (after 5 years) or Austrian citizenship (after 10 years or 6 years, if you are exceptionally well integrated) if you fulfil all required conditions.
+For more information on the general requirements for obtaining Austrian citizenship, please see here.

-- If you received subsidiary protection, you will get a residence permit that is valid for one year.
+If you received subsidiary protection, you will get a residence permit that is valid for one year.
 If the situation in your home country has not improved significantly, you can apply for a renewal of your permit (the renewed permit will be valid for 2 years).

 Your obligations as a recognized refugee or beneficiary of subsidiary protection

-- You must respect and follow the law of the country; breaking national laws may result in the suspension of your rights as a holder of international protection as well as criminal proceedings.
+You must respect and follow the law of the country; breaking national laws may result in the suspension of your rights as a holder of international protection as well as criminal proceedings.

-- Your primary country of residence has to be Austria.
+Your primary country of residence has to be Austria.
 You have to have a certificate of residence (German: Meldezettel).

-- You have to sign an integration agreement.
+You have to sign an integration agreement.
 In this agreement you sign that you are willing to integrate in Austria, learn German and respect the rules of the country.